makersacademy/rps-challenge/README.md

 The game also allows two people to play for extended periods of time without tiring out their hands.

-Beyond providing many hours of entertainment, Super Rock Paper Scissors Turbo Alpha: Ultimate Grudge Match can be used as a conflict-mitigation tool, providing a fair way for two parties to resolve disputes that involve a binary choice.
+Beyond providing many hours of entertainment, Super Rock Paper Scissors Turbo Alpha: Ultimate Grudge Match can be used as a conflict-mitigation tool to resolve disputes that involve a choice between two outcomes.

 <h3>How to play</h3>